-Field Interview: Each student will be required to identify a public relations practitioner/strategic communicator, interview that person and write a three to four page (750-1,000 words) report of the experience.
-You may interview a public relations/strategic counselor or an advertising, promotions, sales or marketing person.
-This assignment is absolutely due on Monday, April 16.
-(It may be turned in early.)
+- Define Public Relations See below for two related assignments - Applicant Statement/Elevator Speech - Field Interview (20% of [total] final grade see below) - Public Relations department-generated news stories.
+(Each student will be expected to identify two print [online] articles and explain why he/she [student] believes each article originated from either a public relations practitioner or office, or was enterprised by a reporter.) - Craft a cover letter - Ad evaluation Is your ad effective?
+Can it achieve its goal? - Four quizzes three- to four-page (750-1,000 words) report of the experience.
+You may interview a public relations/strategic counselor or an advertising, promotions, sales or marketing practitioner.
+This assignment is absolutely due on Tuesday, Nov.
+26. (It may be turned in early.)
 Students must fill in the attached form (last page of this syllabus) identifying the person to be interviewed (for approval).
 Upon approval, they (you) may conduct the interview.
-When the final paper is turned in, student (you) must attach to it, the interviewee's business card and a copy of the student's thank you letter to interviewee.
+When the final paper is turned in, student (you) must attach to the approval sheet, the interviewee's business card and a copy of your (student's) thank you note to the interviewee.